simonegli8/Websitepanel/Websitepanel/Sources/WebsitePanel.Server.Mono/readme.md

 TODO
 =====

-- Encryption for non WSE services, at least of the settings SOAP header.
 - Provider IsIntalled Mono versions for ServU, IceWarp, Merak, Merak10, AWStats, SmarterStats.
 - RPM and Debian packages in WebsitePanel.Installer.Mono.
-- Smarter caching of AutoDiscovery.SupportsWSE for servers in ServiceProxyBase in WebsitePanel.Server.Client.
 - Adaptions to Portal for Linux Servers.

 ### Future TODO to enable for Linux webhosting:
-- OS Provider for Linux
 - Apache Webserver Provider
 - Some WebPI provider for Linux.